9 Toxic Excuses That Wreck Marriages: Stop the Blame Game

 Stop using humor as a defense mechanism.
 If you hurt your partner, own up to it and apologize.
 Let them know that you understand the impact of your words and that you value their feelings.

 This excuse is often used when a partner neglects their relationship, claiming they were simply too busy to engage.
-If “I didn’t have time” becomes a recurring excuse, it implies that your marriage isn’t a priority, leading to emotional neglect—one of the most damaging marriage killers.
+If “I didn’t have time” becomes a recurring excuse, it implies that your marriage isn’t a priority, leading to emotional neglect which is one of the most damaging marriage destroyers.

 The deeper problem: